GoogleCloudPlatform/jetty-runtime/README.md

 ```
 ## Logging
 This image is configured to use [Java Util Logging](https://docs.oracle.com/javase/8/docs/api/java/util/logging/package-summary.html)(JUL) to capture all logging from
-the container and it's dependencies.
+the container and its dependencies.
 Applications that also use the JUL API will inherit the same logging configuration.

 By default JUL is configured to use a [ConsoleHandler](https://docs.oracle.com/javase/8/docs/api/java/util/logging/ConsoleHandler.html) to send logs to the `stderr` of the container process.
 When run on as a GCP deployment, all output to `stderr` is captured and is available via the Stackdriver logging console, however more detailed and integrated logs are available if the Stackdriver logging mechanism is used directly (see below).